RN-MSN Early Entry Admission Information

 - Spring admits to the ADN program must be currently enrolled in or have already completed 25 credit hours—of which eight hours must be in the math and sciences—of the total 62 hours of RN-MSN prerequisite coursework.

 - Students must receive an endorsement from the ADN program director before being admitted to the early entry program.

 - Students in the Early Entry RN-MSN program must have one year of clinical experience as a registered nurse before taking any clinical courses.

 - If an applicant has been dismissed from any nursing program, one year must pass from date of dismissal to date of eligibility into any UMMC School of Nursing program.

-Additional academic policies and regulations (.pdf) (starting on page 114; including those pertaining to admission compliance, orientation, registration and examinations)
+Additional academic policies and regulations (including those pertaining to admission compliance, orientation, registration and examinations)

 Technical Standards for Admission, Progression and Graduation (Technical Standards) are an integral component of the School of Nursing (SON) at the University of Mississippi Medical Center academic requirements that identify core professional nursing competencies in eight specific domains - critical thinking/cognitive competencies, professional relationships, communication, mobility, motor skills, hearing and visual skills, observation and tactile senses.
 Nursing students must meet all the requirements of the Technical Standards, with or without reasonable accommodations, in order to successfully progress through and graduate from their respective curricula.

 The RN-MSN Early Entry Program is a joint offering of the University of Mississippi School of Nursing and participating community college associate-degree nursing programs, including Hinds Community College and Northwest Mississippi Community College.